 Cherwell District Council has approved and adopted a code of corporate governance, which is consistent with the principles of CIPFA/SOLACE Framework for Delivering Good Governance in Local Government.
 A copy of the code is on the Council's website.
-This statement explains how Cherwell District Council has complied with the code and also meets the requirements of regulation 4 (2) of the Accounts and Audit Regulations 2011 as amended by the Accounts Audit (Amendment) (England) Regulations 2006 in relation to the publication of a statement on internal control.
+This statement explains how Cherwell District Council has complied with the code and also meets the requirements of regulation 6 (1) (b) of the Accounts and Audit Regulations 2015 in relation to the publication of a statement on internal control.